Sickle cell disease: Misconceptions about sickle cell disease

 The stigma around the disease is particularly bad in regions of the country that are not as affected.
 For example, Eastern Ugandans tend to be more knowledgeable of the disease than Western Ugandans, who are more likely to believe that sickle cell disease resulted as a punishment from God or witchcraft.
 Other misconceptions about sickle cell disease include the belief that it is caused by environmental factors but, in reality, sickle cell disease is a genetic disease.
 There have been efforts throughout Uganda to address the social misconceptions about the disease.
 In 2013, the Uganda Sickle Cell Rescue Foundation was established to spread awareness of sickle cell disease and combat the social stigma attached to the disease.
-In addition to this organization's efforts, there is a need for the inclusion of sickle cell disease education in preexisting community health education programs in order to reduce the stigmatization of sickle cell disease in Uganda.
+In addition to this organisation's efforts, there is a need for the inclusion of sickle cell disease education in preexisting community health education programmes to reduce the stigmatisation of sickle cell disease in Uganda.

 Social isolation of people with sickle cell disease

-The deeply rooted stigma of sickle cell disease in society causes families to often hide their family members' sick status for fear of being labeled, cursed, or left out of social events.
+The deeply rooted stigma of sickle cell disease in society causes families to often hide their family members' sick status for fear of being labelled, cursed, or left out of social events.
 Sometimes in Uganda, when it is confirmed that a family member has sickle cell disease, intimate relationships with all members of the family are avoided.
-The stigmatization and social isolation that people with sickle cell disease tend to experience are often the consequence of popular misconceptions that people with sickle cell disease should not socialize with those free from the disease.
-This mentality robs people with sickle cell disease of the right to freely participate in community activities like everyone else.
+The stigmatisation and social isolation that people with sickle cell disease tend to experience are often the consequence of popular misconceptions that people with sickle cell disease should not socialise with those free from the disease.
+This mentality robs people with sickle cell disease of the right to participate in community activities freely like everyone else.
 SCD-related stigma and social isolation in schools, especially, can make life for young people living with sickle cell disease challenging.
 For school-aged children living with sickle cell disease, the stigma they face can lead to peer rejection.
 Peer rejection involves the exclusion from social groups or gatherings.
 It often leads the excluded individual to experience emotional distress and may result in their academic underperformance, avoidance of school, and occupational failure later in life.
 This social isolation is also likely to negatively impact people with sickle cell disease's self-esteem and overall quality of life.